robertklep/node-sabnzbd/README.md

       // addurl failed, bail...
       throw new Error("Something went wrong adding the url");
     else
+      // downloading and queueing the NZB might take a short while, so
       // delay for 2 seconds before getting the queue return Q.delay(2000);
   });